Jared-Lee/GANDGA/SeqGAN-DGA/README.md

 # SeqGAN-DGA
-Using SeqGAN-DGA To Implement Domain Generation Algorithm.
+Using SeqGAN To Implement Domain Generation Algorithm.

 # Reference
 This code is based on https://github.com/LantaoYu/SeqGAN from **SeqGAN: Sequence Generative Adversarial Nets with Policy Gradient** https://arxiv.org/abs/1609.05473 .